Using experiences as a clinician, an academician, and a researcher to challenge students’ worldview and their approach to healthcare

 Smith CUE 502

-Specializes in assisting future doctors and dentists in reaching their goals at Washington State University
+Specializes in assisting future physicians and dentists in reaching their goals at Washington State University

 Cathryn joined the Health Professions Student Centre in 2017 following a 15-year career in medical research.
 Her main research goals focused on drug development strategies for the treatment of male infertility and novel contraceptive options for men.
 She did both her undergraduate and graduate work in Australia, receiving a Bachelors in Biomedical Science from The University of Melbourne in 2002, followed by her Ph.D. in reproductive biology from Monash University in 2007.
 Cathryn then wished to broaden her horizons and moved to the U.S. to be a Postdoctoral Fellow with the School of Molecular Biosciences here at Washington State University.
 Over the next ten years, Cathryn had the pleasure of working with numerous WSU undergraduate and graduate students, serving as their primary mentor in the laboratory and assisting with their career development.
 Through this experience, Cathryn developed a passion for helping students achieve their professional goals and continues this in role as a pre-health specialist.
 She believes that all students can excel when provided with a supportive and stimulating learning environment and she encourages students to be proactive in striving to achieve their goals.